News & Updates All »

 1. Site plans and all required forms are submitted through our online portal three weeks prior to the Technical Review meeting.
 Refer to the calendar for submittal deadlines and meeting dates.
 Please follow the checklist as a guide to what information is required to be shown on the plans as well as the additional forms that may be required depending on the scope of the project.
 Projects that will include a separate foundation permit must include foundation plans and a separate Zoning Clearance form for the foundation permit as part of the Technical Review submittal, along with a separate foundation permit application via the online portal made at the time of the Technical Review submittal.

-• Plans must include the completed checklist indicating where the required information is located within plan documents.
+• Plans must include the completed checklist indicating where the required information is located within the plan documents.

 2. Plans are reviewed by each department and comments are prepared.
 Comments are provided to the applicant one week prior to the scheduled meeting.